southshoreandmain/kettlecue-privacy/README.md

 ## Third-Party Services

-KettleQ does not use third-party analytics, advertising, or tracking services.
+KettleCue does not use third-party analytics, advertising, or tracking services.

 ## Children’s Privacy

-KettleQ does not knowingly collect any personal information from children.
+KettleCue does not knowingly collect any personal information from children.

 ## Changes to This Policy